plerk/Alien-MSYS2/README.md

 - check that download is acceptable fallback

-    If `ALIEN_INSTALL_TYPE` is not set to `system`, then [Alien::MSYS2](https://metacpan.org/pod/Alien::MSYS2) will download `MSYS` from the internet.
+    If `ALIEN_INSTALL_TYPE` is not set to `system`, then [Alien::MSYS2](https://metacpan.org/pod/Alien::MSYS2) will download `MSYS2` from the internet.
 If it is set to `system` and none of the other methods above succeeded, the install for [Alien::MSYS2](https://metacpan.org/pod/Alien::MSYS2) will fail.

 # CONSTRUCTOR